mxrgz4/OO-Project/FinalProject.md

 ## Unique Features

 ### Swift
 Though it is an alternative to Objective-C, Swift shares some similar syntax.
 Swift does not utilize pointers, as this would typically lead to many errors if handled incorrectly.
 The core data framework was introduced in Swift 3, as a quicker way to manage data by utilizing NSManaged Objects.
 Swift's editing board is primarily designed for creating iOS application and offers a unique mapping view to easily visualize a project.
 It allows buttons, labels, text fields, and more to be linked directly into code through IB Outlets and IB Actions.
-Swift also utilizes delegates, giving a chain of responsibility typically to higher classes, or in the iOS apps, usually a ViewController, a.k.a. the main screen.
-A smaller feature with coding is that Swift doesn't use semi-colons to end a line.

 ```swift
  @IBOutlet weak var taskTextField: UITextField!
  //example of an IBOutlet connected to a text field